rooneysh/Labelme2YOLO/README.md

 # Labelme2YOLO

-Convert LabelMe Annotation Tool JSON format to YOLO text file format.
+Help converting LabelMe Annotation Tool JSON format to YOLO text file format.
+If you've already marked your segmentation dataset by LabelMe, it's easy to use this tool to help converting to YOLO format dataset.

 ## Parameters Explain
 **--json_dir** LabelMe JSON files folder path.